 Sometimes called labneh cheese, labneh is just strained yogurt.
-When you strain yogurt through a cheesecloth it removes the whey resulting in a thick probiotic dairy product with a similar texture to cream cheese.
+When you strain yogurt through a cheesecloth it removes the whey, resulting in a thick probiotic dairy product with a texture similar to cream cheese.
 You can eat it as is or add a variety of different savory or sweet flavorings.

 These are photos from my Clabber Milk post but they illustrate the method used.

+Recipe yields six 1/2-cup servings with 13 grams net carbs total or 2.2 grams net carbs per serving!
 I use the USDA Food Composition Database for my nutrition information.

-In a small saucepan combine the blackberries, water, lemon verbena and lavender.
+In a small saucepan combine the blackberries, water, lemon verbena, and lavender.
 Cook over medium heat stirring occasionally until the sauce has reduced by half.

-Strain the reduced berries through a fine mesh strainer into a bowl to remove the seeds and herbs.
+Strain the reduced berries through a fine-mesh strainer into a bowl to remove the seeds and herbs.
 Make sure to press as much pulp through as possible!
 Discard the seeds and refrigerate the sauce until chilled.

-In a separate bowl (I use my KitchenAid for this step) whip the cream, vanilla and sweetener together.
+In a separate bowl (I use my KitchenAid for this step) whip the cream, vanilla, and sweetener together.
 When it is whipped to soft peak stage add the labneh and whip it in until fully combined.
 Remove the whisk and fold in the chilled blackberry sauce.